 —Nine publishing trends to know—how will virtual reality affect publishing?
 What’s the deal with book subscription services?
 What do I need to know about Amazon?
 What’s the future of audiobooks and podcasts in publishing, and how I can leverage those platforms?

-–An in-depth look at the three best ways to publish in 2019: self-publishing, traditional publishing, and hybrid publishing.
+–An in-depth look at the three best ways to publish: self-publishing, traditional publishing, and hybrid publishing.
 Which should you try your hand at, and why?
 What are your pros—and the harsh realities?

 –Details of the advantages of traditional publishing, and why many authors have chosen and continue to pursue this avenue even in the wake of e-books and self-publishing/hybrid publishing.

 –The type of extensive distribution in brick-and-mortar stores you can expect (walking by a Barnes & Noble to see your book on the shelves, for one).

 –Information on book advances, how they work in exchange for selling the rights to your book

 –Other insider information including what it means to “earn out your advance,” and the amount of royalties authors can expect to make beyond the initial advance payment.